wp-plugins/geetest/readme.txt

 = 1.0 =
 * A change since the previous version.

+= 2.0 =
+* A change since the previous version.

 == Upgrade Notice ==

 = 1.0 =
+A change since the previous version.

+= 2.0 =
 A change since the previous version.